Nargis: 1955–1958: Resurgence and stardom

+1960–1968: Final film appearances

-She made her last film appearance in the psychological drama Raat Aur Din (1967), being convinced to act after 15 years.
+She made her last film appearance in the psychological drama Raat Aur Din (1967), after being convinced to act for one last time after a long hiatus.
 The film was well received and Nargis' performance as a woman who has dissociative identity disorder was critically acclaimed.
 For her performance in the film, she received a nomination for the Filmfare Award for Best Actress, and won the inaugural National Film Award for Best Actress.

-She was also nominated to the Rajya Sabha (upper house of Indian Parliament) from 1980 to 1981, but due to cancer she fell ill and died during her tenure.
+Nargis was also nominated to the Rajya Sabha (upper house of Indian Parliament) from 1980 to 1981, but due to cancer she fell ill and died during her tenure.

 Personal life

 Nargis had a long-time relationship with actor Raj Kapoor, who was her co-star in the films Awaara and Shree 420.
 Raj Kapoor was married and had children.
 After he refused to divorce his wife, Nargis ended their nine-year-long relationship.

-Nargis married actor Sunil Dutt; who was a Hindu, also of Punjabi Mohyal descent, on 11 March 1958.
+Nargis married actor Sunil Dutt; who was a Hindu, on 11 March 1958.
+Prior to their marriage, Nargis converted to Hinduism and adopted the name Nirmala Dutt.
 Reportedly, Dutt had saved her life from a fire on the sets of Mother India.
 She had also reportedly helped Dutt's sister and mother.

-She converted to Hinduism on her marriage.
+After marrying Sunil, Nargis expressed her love and gratitude towards him by revealing that he was the first person to treat her like a normal human being and that he was always there for her during hard times.
+If he hadn't come into her life, she would've ended her life.
 They had three children: Sanjay Dutt, Namrata Dutt, and Priya Dutt.
 Sanjay went on to become a successful film actor.
 Namrata married actor Kumar Gaurav, son of veteran actor Rajendra Kumar who had appeared alongside Nargis and Sunil Dutt in Mother India.
 Priya became a politician and a Member of Parliament (Lok Sabha).

 With her husband, Nargis formed the Ajanta Arts Cultural Troupe, which involved several leading actors and singers of the time, and performed at remote frontiers to entertain the Indian soldiers at border.
 It was the first troupe to perform in Dhaka, after the liberation war of Bangladesh in 1971.
 Later, Nargis worked for the cause of spastic children.
 She became the first patron of the Spastics Society of India.
 Her charitable work for the organisation got her recognition as a social worker.

 Nargis loved wearing white saris, speaking over the telephone and eating panipuris sold on the streets.
 She was an excellent swimmer and enjoyed playing cricket with her brothers.
 The founder of the Spastic Society of India, Mithu Alur, stated in an interview that Nargis had a dream of pursuing medicine that she could never fulfill.